 - Use as needed (I recommend 2 tablespoons of seasoning per pound of meat.)

-- This seasoning mix will store well in an airtight container for up to 6 months.
+- This seasoning mix will store well in an airtight container at room temperature for up to 6 months.